Wynyard, County Durham: Demographics

 In the 2021 United Kingdom census, the population of Wynyard Parish, Hartlepool was 1,109.
 The population of Wynyard Parish, Stockton-on-Tees, was 3,180.

 Education

 Wynyard has a primary school, Wynyard Primary School, which opened in 2015.
+A second Primary School will be built after a government U turn to allow it to go ahead.

 Sport

 Wynyard has a golf club, Wynyard Golf Club, on Wellington Drive.

+Golf Course

 The course was built in 1996 alongside the building of the Wynyard Estates development and was designed by Martin Hawtree.
 In June 2019, a major redevelopment of Wynyard golf club was granted permission.
 The redevelopment includes a 150 bed luxury hotel and a sporting academy.